 In the first six weeks after a cesarean you should avoid heavy lifting of any kind and excessive walking or stretching.

 After six to eight weeks you might feel like walking, or low impact exercise such as cycling, but ensure to stop as soon as you feel any pain or pulling on your scar.

 Again, if you feel like getting back in the pool, avoid swimming until after your first postnatal check up.

 Generally, high impact exercise can be started three to four months after a cesarean, but it’s important to consult your doctor or obstetrician to get the go-ahead.

-Rebecca and Debra take a holistic approach and provide tailored physiotherapy to meet every woman’s individual needs.
+Elle and Debra take a holistic approach and provide tailored physiotherapy to meet every woman’s individual needs.
 They will assess where you’re at and guide you through your recovery and return to exercise in a safe and sustainable way.

 Remember, you should always get the green light from your obstetrician, GP or qualified physiotherapist before starting any exercise routine following pregnancy.

 You can request an appointment with one of our experienced physiotherapists at www.graceprivate.com.au (Medicare rebates are available if you have a referral from your GP).